© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman small town at Wycomb is a scheduled monument protected by Historic England under reference 1019101.
 View the official record →

-I do not have reliable established information in the scholarly record about a Roman small town specifically at Wycomb in Gloucestershire with the designation reference NHLE 1019101.
+I do not have established scholarly information about a Roman small town specifically at Wycomb, Gloucestershire with the NHLE reference 1019101 in my available knowledge base.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019101.

 Roman small town at Wycomb is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019101.